maoredman/instagram_post_scheduler/README.md

 * `username`: your Instagram `username`
 * `password`: your Instagram `password`
 * `upload_image`: the filepath of the image to be uploaded (has to be a `.jpg`, and if the image isn't square, some parts will be cropped out). **I have only verified single-image uploads and am uncertain what will happen if multiple files are provided.**

-* `upload_caption`: the text caption to be uploaded with the image
+3. Write the text caption to be uploaded into `./upload_caption.txt`

-3. Specify the datetime for posting in `./scheduler.py`, then run `python ./scheduler.py`.
+4. Specify the datetime for posting in `./scheduler.py`, then run `python ./scheduler.py`.
 This code was tested with Python 3.

 ---